dpa99c/cordova-plugin-request-location-accuracy/README.md

         console.log("A request " + (requesting ? "is" : "is not") + " currently in progress");
      });

-## iOS-only

 ### canRequest()

-Indicates if a request is possible to invoke to native dialog to turn on Location Services.
+Indicates if a request is possible to invoke a request.
-This will return true if Location Services is currently OFF and request is not currently in progress.
+On iOS, this will return true if Location Services is currently OFF and request is not currently in progress.
+On Android, this will return true if the app has authorization to use location.

     cordova.plugins.locationAccuracy.canRequest(successCallback);